ynot123/LMS_Controls/README.md

 ## LATEST CHANGES ....
 #### LMS Controls Project Updated - January 27, 2019

-Updated script config/shell/spot_playlist.sh to randomly pick 1 of the top 10 playlists returned from the query.
-This way you get a bit more variety when asking for a particular Spotify playlist rather than always getting the top playlist returned.
+Updated script **config/shell/spot_playlist.sh** to randomly pick 1 of the top 10 playlists returned from the query.
+This way you get a bit more variety when asking for a Spotify playlist rather than always getting the top playlist returned.

 #### LMS Controls Project Updated - January 24, 2019